BrigedMcCarthy/WebQS/README.md

-# Conditionals Unit Project
+# Web QSERF
- Conditionals project for programming with python
+Web version of QSERF for the loops project in computer programming